-8.3 The mineral wool insulation material is classified as non-combustible, but the systems in any case are restricted for use in building up to four storeys in height (see section 4.3 of this Certificate).
+8.3 The insulation is not classified as non-combustible or of limited combustibility, and the system is restricted for use in buildings up to 18 m in height.

 8.4 For houses in Scotland, and for all buildings in England and Wales and Northern Ireland, the system is considered suitable for use on, or at any distance from, the boundary.